-Texas law generally prohibits any person, including people who have a valid license to carry a handgun, from intentionally, knowingly, or recklessly possessing a firearm of any sort:
+Texas law generally prohibits any person, including people who have a valid license to carry a handgun, from intentionally, knowingly, or recklessly possessing a firearm in the following locations:1

 - On the premises of a polling place on the day of an election or while early voting is in progress

 - On the premises of any government court or offices utilized by the court, unless pursuant to written regulations or written authorization of the court